mazore/gerrymandering/README.md

 ![Grid with square districts](images/square_districts.png)

-Districts are groups of people (16 people in this case) enclosed in black lines, shaded by which party has more people in the district.
+Districts are groups of people (16 people in this case) enclosed in black lines, shaded by winner (which party has more people in the district).

 ![Grid after gerrymandering for blue](images/gerrymandered_for_blue.png)